lynx-x-ray-observatory/soxs/README.md

 # Installing SOXS

-SOXS and its dependencies are installed as a standard Python package, and it is compatible with Python 3.x.
+SOXS and its dependencies are installed as a standard Python package, and it is compatible with Python 3.9 or later.
 You may use `pip` to install it (if you do not have pip, check that your executable is not named `pip3`, otherwise visit https://pip.pypa.io/ to download it):